KukicVidan/nameOfTheLanguage/README.md

 # Name of the Language

-it just tells you what language you just pasted or typed.
+it just tells you what language you  pasted or typed.
 My little project to practice using npm packages.

 ## Installation